iterative/cml/README.md

 - Easy to deploy
 - Stopping the container automatically unregister the runner
-- Github runner also can use the tag dvc-cml
+- Injects custom labels in Github

 ```yaml
 jobs: